Bankei Yōtaku: Realizing the Unborn

-Seeking confirmation
+Confirmation and awakening

 At the age of 26 Bankei went to Gifu Prefecture to Daisen-ji where Gudo was abbot.
 However, when he arrived Gudo was attending to another temple of his in the countryside.
 So Bankei visited the temples of other Zen teachers in the area, none of which had priests with the proper understanding themselves to confirm his understanding.
 After a year living in the countryside near Daisen-ji, again Bankei travelled back to Umpo.
 In 1651, Bankei heard that a Ch'an master had arrived in Nagasaki by the name of Dosha Chogen.
-Umpo advised he go see the Ch'an master, and Bankei set off for Nagasaki hoping to finally have his enlightenment confirmed.
+Umpo advised he go see the Ch'an master, and Bankei set off for Kōfuku-ji, where the monk was currently staying, hoping to finally have his enlightenment confirmed.

-Bankei found Dosha Chogen at Sōfuku-ji, a Chinese style temple.
 On their first meeting, Dosha confirmed Bankei's understanding but also informed him that it was incomplete.
 Bankei was offended by this initially and refused to accept it.
-Yet he lingered at that temple to observe Dosha's ways, eventually realizing what Dosha had pronounced was true.
-So Bankei stayed on at Sōfuku-ji practicing under Dosha.
+Eventually he chose to stay at the temple to observe Dosha's ways, impressed by the master.

-Final awakening

 While Bankei lived among the other monks at the temple, he refused to chant the sutras with them in Chinese.
 In 1652, while meditating with the congregation, Bankei experienced final awakening.
 Dosha confirmed this the next day, stating Bankei had finally settled the Great Matter.
+Before long, Dosha decided to certify Bankei's enlightenment, but as Dosha began to write out his certification document, Bankei took it from his hands and ripped it up.
+Bankei had no need for documentation of his enlightenment.
+Later in his life, Bankei would say that he felt Dosha had not fully matured in his awakening.

-Bankei then refused a senior position in the monastery, preferring his unassuming existence instead working in the kitchen.
+Bankei also refused a senior position at Kōfuku-ji, preferring his unassuming existence instead working in the kitchen.
 The following year Bankei returned to Harima for a short while, and then left for Yoshino in the Nara Prefecture to live again as a hermit.
 In the mountains of Yoshino, Bankei authored some Buddhist chants pertaining to the Unborn while living there in silent retreat.
+He also gave public talks to peasants and laypersons on the Unborn.